 However, in the case of documents which require some form of witnessing before a lawyer, notary or commissioner for oaths (such as statutory declarations or affidavits), real difficulties will arise where it is not practical or possible to physically meet with the relevant professional in person.
 As seen above, it is not currently thought that this can be done using video conferencing.

+Some protections have been implemented in relation to Statutory Declarations given in relation to insolvency proceedings to prevent challenges solely on the basis that they have been made remotely.
+However, these protections are temporary and limited.
 It is hoped that the Government will clarify the law in this area in response to the current circumstances.
 However, in the meantime careful advance thought and planning will need to be given to the execution of these documents.

 Can I sign a share transfer electronically?